TobyFenn/how-to-make-rain/docs/impact.md

 > Variability in regulations across different countries and regions

 ### 4.4 International Implications
 -  Potential for cross-border impacts of cloud seeding
 -  Need for international cooperation and guidelines
 -  Considerations for shared water resources and atmospheric effects

----

-This overview of the impact of cloud seeding covers the key aspects of measurement and evaluation, challenges in attribution, various applications, and the broader economic and social impacts.
-It highlights both the potential benefits and the complexities involved in assessing and implementing cloud seeding programs.